Tethik/terraform-aws-elasticsearch/README.md

 By default AWS ElasticSearch requires any requests to it to be signed by an IAM credential that has the correct authorization.
 I still need to figure out how would this actually work in practice with Logstash/Beats.

+### Better dashboard/alarms based on ES Domain Knowledge

+I don't have much experience using ES long term, and most of my experience has been as a developer.
+I don't know which metrics are important to keep track of.
+Therefore I would have liked to invest more time into reading up on this, or asking someone more knowledgeable on hosting ES clusters as to what is important to keep track of.

 ## TODO

 My own little todolist before I sign off on this task: